TokomNyori/Homify/README.md

 Homify consists of two main sections:

-1. For Property Owners: In this section, property owners can create accounts and list their properties for rent.
+1. Property Owners: In this section, property owners can create accounts and list their properties for rent.
 They can manage their listings and get detailed information about their tenants and properties through the partner dashboard.

-2. For Users: These are regular users who can browse and purchase rental homes.
+2. Users: These are regular users who can browse and purchase rental homes.
 They can create accounts or sign in as guests to make purchases.
 Once they've made a purchase, they can view the details of the properties they've bought in their user profile.

 ## Usage Instructions

-### Property Owners
+### For Property Owners

 1. Explore the web application to familiarize yourself with its features.
 2. To become a property owner, click on the "handshake" icon in the navigation bar.
 This will take you to the partner account creation page.